melou-dev/livraison5-carousel/README.md

 ## Pseudo code.
-While user to not click - do nothing if user click then, changer to following picture id last image, come back to first picture.
+While user to not click - do nothing if user click then, changer to following picture if last image, come back to first picture.

 ## Besoin
 - un bouton